seriesnext/seriesnext/documents/term-sheet.md

 Liquidation Preference
 -----------------------

 One times the Original Issue Price plus declared but unpaid dividends on each share of Series Next, balance of proceeds paid to Common.
-A merger, reorganization or similar transaction will be treated as a liquidation.
+A merger, reorganization, or similar transaction will be treated as a liquidation.

 Conversion
 ----------

-Convertible into one share of Common (subject to proportional adjustments for stock splits, stock dividends and the like) at any time at the option of the holder.
+Convertible into one share of Common (subject to proportional adjustments for stock splits, stock dividends, and the like) at any time at the option of the holder.

 Voting Rights
 -------------

-Votes together with the Common Stock on all matters on an as converted basis.
+Votes together with the Common Stock on all matters on an as-converted basis.
 Approval of a majority of the Preferred Stock required to:

 1. adversely change rights of the Preferred Stock;
 2. change the authorized number of shares;